Technologicat/unpythonic/doc/features.md

 *Signaling a class, as in `signal(SomeExceptionClass)`, now implicitly creates an instance with no arguments, just like the `raise` statement does.
 On Python 3.7+, `signal` now automatically equips the condition instance with a traceback, just like the `raise` statement does for an exception.*

+**Changed in v0.15.0.** *Functions `resignal_in` and `resignal` added; these perform the same job for conditions as `reraise_in` and `reraise` do for exceptions, that is, they allow you to map library exception types to semantically appropriate application exception types, with minimum boilerplate.*

+*Upon an unhandled signal, `signal` now returns the canonized input `condition`, with a nice traceback attached.
+This feature is intended for implementing custom error protocols on top of `signal`; `error` already uses it to produce a nice-looking error report.*

+*The error-handling protocol that was used to send a signal is now available for inspection in the `__protocol__` attribute of the condition instance.
+It is the callable that sent the signal, such as `signal`, `error`, `cerror` or `warn`.
+It is the responsibility of each error-handling protocol (except the fundamental `signal` itself) to pass its own function to `signal` as the `protocol` argument; if not given, `protocol` defaults to `signal`.
+The protocol information is used by the `resignal` mechanism.*

 One of the killer features of Common Lisp are *conditions*, which are essentially **resumable exceptions**.

 Following Peter Seibel ([Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html)), we define *errors* as the consequences of [Murphy's Law](https://en.wikipedia.org/wiki/Murphy%27s_law), i.e. situations where circumstances cause interaction between the program and the outside world to fail.
 An error is no bug, but failing to handle an error certainly is.